 I want all children to be equipped with the knowledge and tools needed to be creator’s not just consumers and I look forward to exploring this further at the Children’s Global Media Summit.”

 As Children’s Commissioner for England, Anne Longfield OBE, is tasked in law with working on behalf of all of England’s 12.5 million children and particularly those who face the most challenges and difficulties.

 Anne is a passionate champion for children and a strong advocate of early intervention with over 30 years’ experience in developing, influencing and shaping the national policy agenda for, as well as leading the delivery of services to, children and families.
 Prior to taking up the post of Children’s Commissioner in 2015, she was Chief Executive of a national charity which ran ground-breaking services for children and families.
 Anne also worked in the Prime Minister’s Strategy Unit in the Cabinet Office for a period of time.

 Anne launched Growing Up North, in December 2016 to examine children’s aspirations and progression in the North.
-Growing Up North puts children at the heart of the regeneration debate looking at the opportunities and developments needed to help children realise their potential in the new northern settlement.
+Growing Up North puts children at the heart of the regeneration debate looking at the opportunities and developments needed to help children realise their potential.

 “We are all very nervous about children with smart phones.
 The Internet with social media enables them to know just about anything.
 We, adults, don’t like that and go into denial.

 We must learn to understand that they are in their time, unlike any we have known.
 We cannot afford to live comfortably in our past anymore.
 We need to go with them.
 They will show us the way.